LiteHttpd/LiteHttpd/docs/en-US.md

 <div STYLE="page-break-after: always;"></div>

 ## 7 Log System

-LiteHttpd uses [glog][glog] for application logging and categorizes logs into four levels: `INFO` `WARNING` `ERROR` `FATAL`.
-These logs are stored in the logs directory within the LiteHttpd installation directory.
+LiteHttpd uses [glog] for application logging and categorizes logs into four levels: `INFO` `WARNING` `ERROR` `FATAL`.
+These logs are stored in the `logs` directory within the LiteHttpd installation directory.
 When LiteHttpd is built with the `Debug` option, `DEBUG` level logs are also recorded along with `INFO` level logs, and a `(Debug)` label is added to the beginning of the debug messages.

 ### Log Naming
 A standard LiteHttpd file name is as follows:

 ```
 LiteHttpd.HOSTNAME.USERNAME.log.LEVEL.yyyymmdd-hhmmss.uuuuuu